MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 - Minimum CPU speed required
 - Additional File, Registry, and Script requirement rules

+> [!IMPORTANT]
+> Microsoft recommends using the pre-populated fields, however you can modify the pre-populated fields if needed.

 You can also configure app specific rules used to detect the presence of the Enterprise App Catalog app where you can choose to either manually configure the detection rules or use a custom script to detect the presence of the app before installing the app.

-## Self updating apps
+## Self-updating apps

-EAM offers support for self updating app capabilities.
+EAM offers support for self-updating app capabilities.
 You can select a minimum target version.
 Intune will ensure the app is at least at the target minimum version, but will consider the app installed if the version of the app is above the minimum version.
-Your EAM app auto-updates based on the app vendors process, keeping your app up-to-date as quickly as possible.
+Your EAM app auto-updates based on the app vendor's process, keeping your app up-to-date as quickly as possible.
 Also, you'll be able to see the installed version on the device.

 ## Frequently asked questions (FAQ)